-MEDICAL AND HOSPITAL SERVICES NOT PROVIDED (EC §§49471, 48980): The District Governing Board does not provide medical and hospital services for District students who are injured while participating in athletic activities.
+MEDICAL AND HOSPITAL SERVICES NOT PROVIDED (EC §§49471, 48980): The District Governing Board does not provide or make available medical and hospital services for District pupils who are injured while participating in athletic activities.
 All student athletes are required to have their own medical insurance or utilize the District offered reduced cost medical insurance for injuries occurring at or during a school sponsored event.